pancongliang/openshift/installing/any-platform/online/readme.md

 ### Login to OpenShift

-* On the bastion machine, run the following command to log in to OpenShift:
+* In the bastion machine, run the following command to log in to OpenShift:

   ```
   unset KUBECONFIG